An ELT Glossary : Weak Forms

 Definition : The pronunciation of a grammatical word in English when in unstressed position.

 Words affected in this way are grammatical items such as prepositionsconjunctionsauxiliary verbs, pronouns, quantifiers and articles.
-The strong form (or citation form) is how the word would be pronounced if it was said in isolation or in a stressed position in a sentence - for example, in the following exchange at is stressed and would be pronounced /æt/ : What are you looking at?
+The strong form (or citation form) is how the word would be pronounced if it was said in isolation or in a stressed position in a sentence - for example, in the following exchange at is stressed and would be pronounced in its citation form /æt/ : What are you looking at?

-In an unstressed position in the sentence, however, and in normally rapid connected speech, at would have a different pronunciation - /ət/ : I looked at what you'd done and...
+In an unstressed position in the sentence, however, and in normally rapid connected speech, at would have a different pronunciation - the weak form /ət/ : I looked at what you'd done and...

 Here are some more examples